 And that is not a factory alarm as someone else posted.
 That is s sensor relay that was commonly installed with a Viper alarm system.
 I have one with similar boxen but they are under the dash where they belong and not in the hot engine bay.

-You live in Texas, your car doesnt count I'm sure any other New Englander can attest that this car is far cleaner than theirs.
+You live in Texas, your car doesnt count :p I'm sure any other New Englander can attest that this car is far cleaner than theirs.
 RI is said to be the place with the shittiest roads with most rediculous amounts of salt used.

-You live in Texas, your car doesnt count I'm sure any other New Englander can attest that this car is far cleaner than theirs.
+You live in Texas, your car doesnt count :p I'm sure any other New Englander can attest that this car is far cleaner than theirs.
 RI is said to be the place with the [shizzle]tiest roads with most rediculous amounts of salt used.

 See thats why I wrote what I did........